RaymondFeckoury/Group5_FinalProject/README.md

+## PLEASE NOTE: For a more detailed explanation including images, please see the user guide in the documentation folder.

 # Group5_FinalProject

 This website serves as a tool to help people track their job or internship applications.
 The site contains a page to track completed applications, applications they would like to apply to, upcoming interviews, pending offers, and rejections.
 Users can move applications from the completed page to the rejections or offers page, and each page has the option to add more applications.